Japanese Fall Festival

 Park staff will guide you to a parking space that may or may not be paved.
 Please alert them of any mobility concerns and they will park you as close to the entrance as possible.

 To minimize traffic congestion during the festival, left turns will not be allowed to enter or exit Nathanael Greene/Close Memorial Park.
-To enter the park, vehicles must arrive northbound on Scenic Ave., from Battlefield Rd., and make a right turn into the park.
-To exit the park, vehicles may only turn right onto Scenic Ave., northbound to Sunshine St. Please plan your trip accordingly, and thank you for your understanding and cooperation.
+To enter the park, vehicles must arrive northbound on Scenic Avenue, from Battlefield Road and make a right turn into the park.
+To exit the park, vehicles may only turn right onto Scenic Avenue, northbound to Sunshine Street.
+Please plan your trip accordingly, and thank you for your understanding and cooperation.

 Seiran Chiba